moonshotcollective/anon-vs-moloch-nft/README.md

-# 🏗 scaffold-eth - 🤖 🚀 🌔 Moonshot Bots on curve for good!
+# 🏗 scaffold-eth - 🤖 Moloch and Eth Bots on curve for good!

 ---